Senior Editor and Researcher

 Radio ads are still a powerful way for brands and companies to connect with their audience.

-Despite the plethora of digital content channels available today, 92 percent of Americans still tune into their radio regularly.
+Despite the digital content channels available today, 92 percent of Americans still tune into their radio regularly.

 In fact, by 2024, some experts say companies will spend around $30.6 billion on radio advertising.